yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 You can try it too: just forward an email to `podcast@audioverde.com` and you'll get a reply back with a link to a personal feed.
-Add that feed into your podcast player of choice
-(as long as that's not spotify..can't do custom RSS feeds on spotify 🥲) and your episode will show up there in a few minutes.
+Add that feed into your podcast player of choice and your episode will show up there in a few minutes (except for spotify..can't do custom RSS feeds on spotify 🥲).

 It's free to use for now, but maybe I'll try to have a pricing model around it in the future.

 ### Technical

-I started with a Cloudflare worker and expanded into using a variety of CF services, a "workflow" , queues, R2 (artifact storage), D1 (sql), KV (kv):
+I started with a Cloudflare worker and expanded into using a variety of CF services: their queues, R2 (artifact storage), D1 (sql), KV (kv):

 {{ resize_image(path="projects/audioverde/cornelia-bindings.png", width=500, height=500, op="fit_width") }}

-CF is a fun platform -- just very nice in terms of Typescript support, APIs, docs, really clean deploy process, their CLI tool `wrangler` and their GUIs are nice too.
+CF is a fun platform -- very nice in terms of Typescript support, APIs, docs, really clean deploy process, their CLI tool `wrangler` and their GUIs are nice too.
 I jumped through some hoops (noted below) to keep everything in their env and I'm glad it worked out.
-In other projects (like [FHAI](/projects/firsthello)) I had to migrate part of the backend off CF and onto a more "traditional" backend server environment like Google Cloud Run.
+In other projects (like [FHAI](/projects/firsthello)) I had to migrate part of the backend away from CF and onto a more "traditional" backend server environment (in that case Google Cloud Run).
 I'm glad I didn't have to do that here!

 ### Workflow Steps

-Fundamentally the service works by receiving a forwarded email, extracting the "primary" content of the email, then turning that into a script for narration, sending that script to a text-to-speech service
+The service works by receiving a forwarded email, extracting the "primary" content of the email, then turning that into a script for narration, sending that script to a text-to-speech service